 Some sculpture descriptions include an interim retail price.
 For example, it may say “issued in 1979 at $495, which rose to $550 by 1988; closed [or retired] before [year.]”
 This gives an idea of the price trajectory and shows that the (unknown) final price was at least as much as the interim one.

 With the cutback and eventual cessation of active ongoing production at the studio, all existing open editions became Retired and all existing limited editions became Closed.
+Most items sold by the studio in the 1990s and 2000s were existing backstock or were occasional to-order pieces that took multiple weeks (or months) for the buyer to receive.

 A separate post addressing the question of “Where can I sell my Cybis?” can be found here.

 From a purely financial standpoint these sculptures should be bringing more on the secondary market than they currently do.
 Take for example the closing price of Scarlett: $825 in 1974.
 Plug those figures into any online inflation calculator and you’ll get a late-2019 equivalent value of $4,337!
 Ironically, using that method the 2009 Cybis website prices weren’t actually too far off: Eros, who sold for $135 in 1974, ends up at $710 today using the same inflation calculator.
-His final price on the Cybis website was $695; but the likelihood of anyone having actually paid that price during the 2000s was slim, simply because they could be had for a fraction of that amount on ebay.
-A good example is the open edition child clown head Funny Face whose average selling price on ebay in 2017 is approximately $40 even in mint condition.
+His final price on the Cybis website during the 2000s was $695; but nobody would have paid that price for him then, simply because one could be had for a fraction of that amount on ebay.
+A good example is the open edition child clown head Funny Face whose average selling price on ebay is approximately $40 even in mint condition, and has been so for more than 15 years.